Professor Emeritus of Enology (Wine Chemist)

 In 1991, he moved to the Department of Viticulture and Enology at UC Davis where his research program has delved into various aspects of phenolics.
 These naturally occurring compounds, present in grape skins and seeds and extracted from oak barrels, account for several aspects of flavor and bouquet, as well as antioxidant activity, which helps wines age and may reduce chronic disease in wine drinkers.
 Current studies focus on several aspects of wine oxidation chemistry, closure performance and the absorption and metabolism of proanthocyanidins.
 His graduate students and post-docs are winemakers, researchers and professors across California and elsewhere around the globe.

-He is a Professor of Enology and has previously held the John E. Kinsella Chair in Food, Nutrition and Health, and the Marvin Sands Endowed Chair.
+He is a Professor Emeritus of Enology and has previously held the John E. Kinsella Chair in Food, Nutrition and Health, and the Marvin Sands Endowed Chair.
 He has won the Medical Friends of Wine Research Award, a UC Davis Chancellor’s Fellow award, holds an honorary doctorate from the University of Bordeaux, and he has been named one of the most highly cited researchers in agriculture by ISI.
-He teaches a course on the chemical analysis of wine, as well as a graduate course entitled “Natural Products of Wine.”
-He also has an appointment at the University of Auckland as Honorary Professor.
+He previously taught a course on the chemical analysis of wine, as well as a graduate course entitled “Natural Products of Wine.”
+He also had an appointment at the University of Auckland as Honorary Professor.